urbim/kumuluzee-discovery/README.md

 For more information see [NPM semver documentation](http://docs.npmjs.com/misc/semver).

-### Running in cluster
+### Cluster, cloud-native platforms and Kubernetes

+KumuluzEE Discovery is fully compatible with clusters and cloud-native platforms.
+It has been extensively tested with Kubernetes.
-If you are running your services in cluster (for example Kubernetes), you should specify cluster id in the configuration key `kumuluzee.discovery.cluster`.
+If you are running your services in cluster (for example Kubernetes), you should specify the cluster id in the configuration key `kumuluzee.discovery.cluster`.
 Cluster id should be the same for every service running in the same cluster.